-Plasma fibroblast therapy refers to an aesthetic procedure that may help tighten and improve the appearance of the skin.
-Some healthcare professionals may offer this treatment as an alternative to laser, injection, or surgical therapies.
+Plasma fibroblast therapy is an aesthetic procedure that may help tighten and improve the appearance of the skin.
+A therapist uses a pen-like device to cause minor damage to the skin, which triggers a process of regeneration.

 Plasma fibroblast treatment is a nonsurgical skin-tightening procedure that uses a high energy discharge to make a small wound in the skin.
 This can encourage cells known as fibroblasts to repair the skin and maintain firmness.

 Nonsurgical skin tightening is a relatively common procedure.
 This less invasive treatment has a shorter recovery period than surgical options, but its results are not as dramatic and do not last as long.